aboutcode-org/aboutcode-toolkit/docs/source/general.rst

 This gen example command does the following:

--   Activates the --fetch-license option to get license information.
+-   Activates the --fetch-license option to get license information from ScanCode LicenseDB.

 -   Activates the --reference option to get license text files and notice text files that you have specified in your software inventory to be copied next to the associated .ABOUT files when those are created.